-Marblehead Municipal Electric Department's Customer of Service may be viewed below.
-They're also downloadable here as a PDF.
+Marblehead Municipal Electric Department's Terms & Conditions of Electric Service may be viewed below.
+It's also downloadable here as a PDF file.

 SECTION 1 GENERAL INFORMATION

 “Information and requirements for electric service” is issued as a means toward better communication between customers, architects, contractors and engineers.
 The requirements contained herein are supplementary to MMLD’s schedule of rates and their terms and conditions filed from time to time with the state departments of public utilities.